ayushsingh82/Nexchange/Readme.md

   All cross-chain interactions begin from NEAR.
 No more wallet chaos.

 - **Intent-Based Execution**
-  Simple signed messages unlock powerful cross-chain actions.
+  Simple signed messages using chain signature to sign transaction cross chain unlock powerful cross-chain actions.

 - **AI-Powered Routing**
   Get the best price, speed, and reliability without needing to choose.